MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 17: 23.10.19
+* Continued the styling section of the Udemy React course (33%)
+* Spent most of the day trying to do the chapter challenges in Eloquent Javascript.
+It went a bit better today.
+I managed to solve some recursion challenges and I learned a lot about objects, functions and different expressions in loops.

 ## Day 16: 22.10.19
 * I spent most of the day trying to find a solution to what turned out to be a very easy exercise.
 I feel so stupid and I feel that I will NEVER EVER be able to do this for a living.
 I feel frustrated.
 * Solved the first part of the first exercise in chapter 3 in Eloquent Javascript.
 I think I am trying to hard to find clever and smart solutions.
 I have to change my mindset.
 I have to focus on understanding what I need to do, then I need to get it done, no matter what, even if the solution is not the best or smartest or most effective.
 That way I will never do this...